-- The module should be placed in a location that is convenient to the user. - The module may be placed with the plug facing the direction of the exit from the vehicle.
+- The module should be placed in a location that is convenient to the user. - The module should not be mounted on the headliner with the jack pointed down. - The module should be placed with the plug facing the direction of the exit from the vehicle.
 This may help to prevent damage to the headset plug, comm cable, or the headset module if the user exits the vehicle while still wearing the headset. - The headset comm cable should hang clear of obstructions. - Mount the module close enough to the windows so the user may look outside without straining the headset module or the comm cable.